spk2dc/GeneralAssembly_Archive/1_front_end_development/w02d03/instructor_notes/callbacks.md

 ## Lesson Objectives

 - Explain what is a higher order function
-- Explain what is the purpose of a higher oder function
+- Explain what is the purpose of a higher order function
 - Explain what is a callback
 - Explain what is the purpose of a call back function
 - Write a higher order function with a callback